Abdul2/customplugin/README.md

 ### to use

  - clone
- - go build -o terraform-provider-example
+ - go build -o terraform-provider-AWS
  - terraform plan